Policy & Education Organizations to Convene Statewide Stakeholder Group

 About Confluence PSG: Confluence PSG partners with government and private sector leaders to support policy and system change.
 Drawing on expertise in the public and private sectors, Confluence helps identify the specific issue and mechanism of change, scope of action needed, associated challenges and the affected or involved stakeholders.
 Confluence teams work with clients to design and manage comprehensive collaborative processes to develop solutions with maximum buy-in and high likelihood for success.
 The Center for Education and Workforce Policy at PSG Confluence PSG is working at the forefront of efforts to expand access to quality education, improve student outcomes, reimagine how instruction is delivered, align post-secondary and job-training opportunities with tomorrow’s workforce needs and plan for the challenges of an evolving global economy.
 Learn more at www.ConfluencePSG.com & www.CenterForEdPolicy.org

 About PEBC: PEBC believes that each and every child is worthy of a great educator.
-Forged in Denver nearly four decades ago, PEBC is a nonprofit organization that works in Colorado and across the nation to prepare outstanding new teachers, help practicing educators become exceptional, and shape policies that foster vibrant growth and lasting student success.
+Forged in Denver nearly four decades ago, PEBC is a nonprofit organization that works in Colorado and across the nation to prepare outstanding new teachers, support practicing educators to become exceptional, and shape policies that foster vibrant growth and lasting student success.
 Learn more at www.pebc.org

 Contact: